troii/Rudeltippen/README.md

 default.language=de
 ```

-Since version 1.1.0 Rudeltippen has a feature which can automatically updates your playing schedule.
+Rudeltippen has a feature which can automatically updates your playing schedule.
 By default this feature is not enable.
 If you want to enable this feature set 'automatic.updates' to true

 ```bash
 %prod.automatic.updates=false
 ```

-Set the application key for Rudeltippen (make it "secure"; e.g. use a key-generator)
+Set the application key for Rudeltippen (make it "secure")

 ```bash
 application.secret=yoursecretcryptographicskey
 ```

-Set you database connection.
-For a simple MySQL connection this will be something like this
+Set you MySQL database connection.

 ```bash
 %prod.db=mysql://user:pwd@host/database